 Both functions, EA and SAME, have specific properties which make them different from any lift of a type $\langle 1 \rangle$ function.
-Using proposition 1 it is easy to show that they do not satisfy HEC in particular.
-Moreover, EA satisfies HPI and SAME satisfies HAI.
-In addition, these functions have other thing in common: in the description of their content the structure of the relations which are their arguments, in particular the partitions which can be induced by these relations, are explicitly taken into account.
+Using Proposition 1 it is easy to show that they do not satisfy HEC in particular.
+Moreover, EAsatisfies HPI and SAME satisfies HAI.
+In addition, these functions have another thing in common: in the description of their content the structure of the relations which are their arguments, in particular the partitions which can be induced by these relations, are explicitly taken into account.

-4 Raised intransitive verb phrases
+4. Raised intransitive verb phrases

 In the preceding section the arguments for raising VPs were based on constructions in which special verbal arguments apply to transitive VPs and give as result raised VPs denoting sets of type $\langle 1 \rangle$ quantifiers.
-In this section I discuss briefly a somewhat different case of VPs which have to be raised but which are not formed from transitive verbs.
-Here one can distinguish two cases: the case of a raised VP which does not contain any modifier inducing the raising and the case of an intransitive VP which does.
+In this section I discuss briefly a somewhat different case of VPs that have to be raised but are not formed from transitive verbs.
+Here one can distinguish two cases: the case of a raised VP that does not contain any modifier inducing the raising and the case of an intransitive VP that does.

-I start with the intransitive ("on the surface") verbs which express symmetric relations, such as to meet or to argue (and not to meet with or to argue with) or the predicates such as to live on the same street or to be an enemy (and not to live on the same street as or to be an enemy of).
-As it has been often noted subject NPs of sentences with such symmetric predicates have to be interpreted "collectively" since the "property" they express cannot in general apply to individuals, as shown in the following examples:
+I start with intransitive ("on the surface") verbs that express symmetric relations, such as to meet or to argue (and not to meet with or to argue with) and predicates such as to live on the same street or to be an enemy (and not to live on the same street as or to be an enemy of).
+As it has been often noted, subject NPs of sentences with such symmetric predicates have to be interpreted "collectively", since the "property" they express cannot in general apply to individuals, as shown in the following examples :

-- (24a) Leo and Lea met (in the park).
+(24) a.
+Leo and Lea met (in the park).

-- (24b) Leo met.
+b. \Leo met.

-- (25a) Most teachers met.
+(25) a.
+Most teachers met.b. \A student met.

-- (25b) A student met.

-- (26) ?Leo is an enemy.
+(26) ?Leo is an enemy.